ddnexus/pagy/docs/extras/keyset_for_ui.md

 !!!warning

 Besides writing and reading from it, Pagy does not expire nor handle the cache in any way.
-Your app should manage it like it does with the `session` object.
+Your app should manage it (e.g. like it does with the `session` object).
 !!!

 This extra uses only 3 simple methods to handle the cache: